lucia-auth/lucia/documentation/content/tokens/basics/password-tokens.md

 ---
 title: "Password tokens"
 _order: 0
+description: "Learn about password tokens in the tokens integration for Lucia"
 ---

 Password tokens are single use passwords linked to a user.
 Unlike [id tokens](/tokens/basics/id-tokens), a user id is required on token validation.